 This takes care of times when Responder has a 5 or 6-card suit in the Minor that Opener bid on the second round, and Responder wishes to agree it even though Opener only has a 3-card holding.
 A Repeat Ask in these circumstances agrees the suit as trumps, but otherwise the initial showing of a 3-card holding does not mean the suit is agreed.

 The use of Gamma always agrees Responder's suit as trumps.
-This agreement is only withdrawn if Responder shows No Top Honour and Opener immediately bids No Trumps.
+This agreement is only withdrawn if Teller shows No Top Honour and Opener immediately bids No Trumps (after a Major Suit Opening), or if Teller shows No Top Honour or only 1 top honour and only a 5-card suit and Opener immediately bids No Trumps (Gamma in a Major after a One Club Opening and a suit positive).

 (eg: 1♣-1♥-1NT(Beta)-2♣(0-2)-2♥(Gamma)-2♠-2NT is handing over the Captaincy and withdraws the agreement of Hearts as trumps).
 In these circumstances Responder is free to show additional length and perhaps a semi-solid holding such as J109xxx(x) by repeating the suit, but otherwise would normally show a second suit or bid game in No Trumps if semi-balanced.